 Implementing Zero Trust will require a notable cultural shift within an organization; employees are often resistant to increased security measures, such as MFA and strict access controls, as they are often seen as a hindrance to productivity.
 That being said, it is most important that management educates employees about the importance of Zero Trust and the benefits it provides.

 This system is neither simple nor cheap to implement.
 It requires heavy investment in technology, expertise, and ongoing maintenance, as well as the training mentioned above.
-However, the long-term benefits of a solid Zero Trust security posture, which includes reduced risk of data breaches, improved compliance with industry regulations, and better brand reputation, often outweigh the short-term pain of initial outlay.
+However, the long-term benefits of a solid Zero Trust security posture, which include reduced risk of data breaches, improved compliance with industry regulations, and better brand reputation, often outweigh the short-term pain of initial outlay.

 Note: With regard to user experience, remember that a well-designed Zero Trust implementation should minimize friction for users; user-friendly interfaces, automated processes, and just-in-time access often make a huge difference for employees.